 Camp Polk closed in 1946 and reopened in 1950 at the start of the Korean War, only to close again in 1954.
 It reopened in 1955 and on October 27, 1955, in accordance with War Department GO #63, redesignated as Fort Polk.
 Exercise Sage Bush was conducted in late 1955, the largest Army maneuvers since WWII.
 It closed again in 1959.
 Fort Polk reopened permanently in 1961, with the Berlin Crisis, and was designated an Army Infantry Training Center in 1962.
 Fort Polk was the Army's largest infantry training center during the Vietnam War.
-It became renowned for its Advanced Individual Training realistic Vietnamese-style training villages at "Tiger Land".
+It became renowned for its Advanced Individual Training and realistic Vietnamese-style training villages at "Tiger Land".
 Fort Polk trained over one million Soldiers for the Vietnam War.

-The 5th Infantry Division (ID) (Mechanized) replaced the Army Infantry Training Center in 1975, as the Army's mission switched from light infantry to mechanized warfare.
+The 5th Infantry Division (Mechanized) replaced the Army Infantry Training Center in 1975, as the Army's mission switched from light infantry to mechanized warfare.
 The 5th ID Soldiers formed the nucleus of the task force sent to Panama for Operation Just Cause in 1989-90.
-As the Army's mission evolved, the 5th ID deactivated and reflagged as the 2nd Armored Division in 1992 On March 12, 1993, Fort Polk officially became the Joint Readiness Training Center (JRTC) and Fort Polk.
-The Joint Readiness Training Center relocated from Fort Chaffee, Arkansas, the 2nd Armored Cavalry Regiment (ACR) relocated from Fort Lewis, Washington, 42nd Field Artillery Brigade and the 108th Air Defense Artillery Brigade relocated from Germany.
+As the Army's mission again changed from using heavy mechanized to lighter formations, the 5th ID deactivated in 1992, and the 2nd Armored Cavalry Regiment (ACR) took its place.
+The 2nd ACR deployed to the Balkans and Iraq during its tenure at Fort Polk.

-The 42nd Field Artillery deactivated in June 1995.
-The 108th Air Defense Artillery Brigade was moved to Fort Bliss in August 1996.
-2nd ACR deployed to the Balkans and Iraq during its tenure.
-In 2004, the 2nd ACR relocated back to Fort Lewis, Washington and the 4th Brigade, 10th Mountain Division was stationed at Fort Polk.
-The 4th Brigade, 10th Mountain Division was reflagged as the 3rd Brigade, 10th Mountain Division in 2015.
+On March 12, 1993, Fort Polk officially became the home of the Joint Readiness Training Center, which relocated from Fort Chaffee, Arkansas.
+Reorganizations in 2004 mandated that the 2nd ACR depart Fort Polk and the 4th Brigade, 10th Mountain Division be stationed at Fort Polk.
+4th Brigade, 10th Mountain Division was reflagged as 3rd Brigade, 10th Mountain Division in 2015.
 The 162nd Infantry Brigade and 1st Maneuver Enhancement Brigade later deactivated at Fort Polk.

 The 15th Evacuation Hospital was assigned to Fort Polk in 1988 and was designated as the 115th Field Hospital in 1993.
-Between 2004-2005, it was re-designated to a Combat Support Hospital, and in 2019 restructured again as the 115th Field Hospital and created a Hospital Center (HC) element, the 32nd HC.
+Between 2004-2005 it was re-designated to a Combat Support Hospital, and in 2019 restructured again as the 115th Field Hospital and created a Hospital Center (HC) element, the 32nd HC.
 The Soldiers of these units have been called to serve around the world, deploying to Operations Enduring Freedom, Iraqi Freedom, and New Dawn in missions that embraced medical, military police, engineer, and other support roles in addition to combat missions.

-The 3rd, 353rd was originally activated as 4th, 353rd on May 1, 2009 under the 162nd at Fort Polk.
+The 3/353rd was originally activated as 4/353rd on May 1, 2009, under the 162nd at Fort Polk.
 It was then reallocated to the Operations Group, Joint Readiness Training Center and Fort Polk in late 2014.
-On September 16, 2020, 3rd, 353rd was reassigned again to the Security Forces Assistance Command.
+On September 16, 2020, 3/353rd was reassigned again to the Security Forces Assistance Command.
 The Tiger Battalion is FORSCOM's premier training organization for the security cooperation and security force assistance mission.
+The 3/353rd later deactivated on Fort Johnson.

-The Joint Readiness Training Center provides rigorous, realistic, and relevant training for Soldiers deploying to Afghanistan and prepares units for future operations throughout the world.
+The Joint Readiness Training Center provides rigorous, realistic, and relevant training for Soldiers and prepares units for future operations throughout the world.
 U.S. Army Garrison and Medical and Dental Activity Commands also support the installation.